alexanderkatz/grid/docs/contributing.md

 ## Adding an example

-2. Within the new file within `docs/styles/`, create an `yourPageName.css`
-3. Within the new file within `docs/`, create an html file:
+1. Within the new file within `docs/`, create an html file:
 ```
 <html>
   <head>